 Lionsgate is recording major losses from their graphic R-rated reboot of HELLBOY, which industry insiders say will put the studio $50 million in the red, and Seth Rogan’s inappropriate comedy LONG SHOT that may also lose up to $50 million because of its poor performance.

 There are plenty more family-centric movies coming out too.
 In June, Illumination Entertainment will release THE SECRET LIFE OF PETS 2, and Pixar will unveil the highly anticipated TOY STORY 4.
 July also holds the release of Disney’s live-action remake THE LION KING which early tracking shows could have an opening weekend debut of up to $200 million.

 Additionally, faith-based movies like BREAKTHROUGH and UNPLANNED, despite its controversial R-rating, have dazzled at the box office, further showing that audiences are hungry for redemptive stories on the big screen!
 The good news is that the year is only half-over.
 There are still plenty of family-friendly and faith-based options to be mindful of for the rest of the year.

 As always, make sure to check out our reviews to know about specific content concerns before you go to the movies.

 What are some of your favorites movies you’ve seen in theaters this year?
 Let us know in the comment section below!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!